-3.5 ounces high quality white chocolate (I used Callebaut)
+- 3.5 ounces of high-quality white chocolate (I used Callebaut)

 Blackberry Lavender Syrup

-Whip the remaining 2 2/3 cup heavy cream until stiff peaks form.
+Step 4: Whip the remaining 2 2/3 cups of heavy cream until stiff peaks form.

-Fold about a cup of whipped cream into the white chocolate mixture and the lemon mixture to lighten.
+Step 5: Fold about a cup of the whipped cream into the white chocolate mixture and the lemon mixture to lighten.

-Make the Blackberry Lavender Syrup by mixing together the sugar, water, and lavender in a large microwave safe bowl.
+Step 7: Make the Blackberry Lavender Syrup by mixing together the sugar, water, and lavender in a large microwave-safe bowl.
 Microwave on high for about 3 to 4 minutes, or until the sugar is dissolved.
 Whisk in the blackberry jam.
 Let the mixture sit for 20 minutes.
 Add lemon juice to taste.
-This syrup will keep for 2 week in the refrigerator.
+This syrup will keep for 2 weeks in the refrigerator.